thequantumchemist/ase_quantum_vqe/paper/README.md

 - Global structure search using minima hopping
 - Switching between classical and ADAPT-VQE energy evaluations
 - Selection of the lowest-energy structure from a trajectory
+- Vibrational analysis using finite differences
-- Local optimization, vibrational analysis, and JEDI strain analysis
+- JEDI strain analysis

 Run with:
     python h3+.py